About Point Washington United Methodist Church

-Margaret's photo and bio are coming soon!
+Darrin's photo and bio are coming soon!

 PAUL BARNETT, YOUTH DIRECTOR

 Paul Barnett has served as Director of Youth Ministries at Point Washington United Methodist Church since July 2005.
 Prior to joining the ministry team at PWUMC Paul served on staff at Niceville UMC, as a volunteer youth leader at St. Augustine UMC, and as a short term missionary to Guinea-Bissar, Africa.
 Paul came to know Christ at the age of 16 in 1997 and experienced the call to the ministry in 1999 while working as a youth ministry intern at Niceville UMC.
 Paul was born and raised in Niceville Florida.
 He graduated from Niceville High School in 1998, He received a Bachelors Degree in Social Sciences with an emphasis in History and Religion from Flagler College in 2004.
-Paul has one child, Isaiah and a spoiled rotten Boston Terrier named Quasimodo.
+Paul has one child, Isaiah.
 Paul has a passion for connecting teenagers to Christ and to each other in true Christian community.
 When not hanging out with the students of POWASH Youth, Paul enjoys spending time with his family and friends, playing disc golf, ultimate frisbee, kayaking, throwing his cast net, watching movies, and watching college football (especially his beloved Crimson Tide.)

 EMILEE OGDEN, CHILDREN'S DIRECTOR